AlphaNecron/TitlebarZ/README.md

 # TitlebarZ
 A simple titlebar customizer for Windows 10.

+## Notes
+- This works only with Aero theme.
-Note: This does not affect system accent color.
+- This does not affect system's accent color (Independent).

 ## Building and running
 ```